Become a Fertility Nurse – Education & Certification

 Step 5: Complete a Graduate Degree in Nursing (Two to Four Years, Optional)

-Aspiring fertility professionals will commonly take coursework with a focus in women’s health to prepare them to work in the field.
+Aspiring fertility professionals will commonly take coursework with a focus on women’s health to prepare them to work in the field.
 They may also increase their work experience in a fertility clinic or hospital setting where they can gain experience working with families around pregnancy, delivery, post-partum, and newborn infant care.

 Step 7: Maintain Local Licensure (Every One to Five Years).